Getting help

 - looks yellow, especially in the whites of their eyes

-- has a bad smell coming from the umbilical cord, or if the area around the cord is red or is draining fluid
+- has a bad smell coming from the umbilical cord or has an area around the cord that is red or draining fluid

 - is crying most of the time